 Employees who move from one category to another may, at the Sheriff’s discretion, return to the former category under the same terms as a rehire, if the return occurs within the required one (1) year period.

-Example: If an employee moves from Corrections Deputy to Public Safety Deputy, then resigns and asks to be returned as a Corrections Deputy, the employee could be returned, at the Sheriff’s discretion, to the appropriate pay grade for the corrections category, at the step appropriate for service credit.
+Example: If an employee moves from Corrections Deputy to Public Safety Deputy, then resigns and asks to be returned as a Corrections Deputy, the employee could be returned, at the Sheriff’s or designees’ discretion, to the appropriate pay grade for the corrections category, at the step appropriate for service credit.

 Employees who have not been promoted shall be rehired in the grade appropriate to the job category at the step appropriate for qualifying service credit.